Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 In Jupyter notebooks, magic commands are shortcuts for common tasks.
 The AI Unlimited magic commands enable you to connect to the engine and manage projects.

-The AI Unlimited Jupyter Kernel supports these magic commands in addition to the standard Teradata SQL kernel magic commands.
+The AI Unlimited Jupyter Kernel supports the magic commands described here&mdash;in addition to the standard Teradata SQL kernel magic commands.

 ## %workspaces_config